INRIA/scikit-learn-mooc/slides/bias_vs_variance.md

 .tight[
 - systematic prediction errors
-- the model prefers to ignore some aspects of the data ]
+- the model prefers to ignore some aspects of the data
+- mispecified models
+]

 **High variance** == **overfitting**:

 .tight[
 - prediction errors without obvious structure
-- small change in the training set large change in model ]
+- small change in the training set, large change in model
+- unstable models
+]

 The bias can come from the choice of the model family.